Silvandax/UnitTestMaven/README.md

 # UnitTestMaven
-I could not gey junit tests working in eclipse
+I could not get JUnit tests working in eclipse